 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
-In Lambeth the 'low level' concern process is to consult with the Senior Safeguarding Manager on 020 7926 4679 or mbentil@lambeth.gov.uk.
 At Maypole School we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.